vlab-cs-ucsb/ABC/INSTALL.md

   $ sudo cmake --build build --target install

   ```
-  You should have glog libraries installed at */usr/local/lib* and headers installed at */usr/local/include/glog/* after running above commands.
+  You should have Glog libraries installed at `/usr/local/lib` and headers installed at `/usr/local/include/glog/` after running the commands above.

   - [Mona](http://www.brics.dk/mona/) is used for symbolic representation of automata.
-Don't forget to apply patch as below:
+Don't forget to apply patch as shown below:

   ```sh
     $ cd <your home directory or a preferred directory>